Dailymotion-Pro-Services/dynamic-preview/story.md

 To enhance crawlability, we've restructured our HTML to be more search engine-friendly.
 You can simply sit back and enjoy the benefits without needing to take any action.
 Click this [link](https://developers.google.com/search/docs/crawling-indexing) to know further the overview on how search engine crawling and indexing our website.

+### Manage player flagged by Heavy Ads :
+> In 2020 Google introduced various measures for regulating online advertising in the Google Chrome browser.
+The Heavy Ad Intervention feature was released in order to identify and unload online ads that are deemed as 'heavy'.
+[Learn more](https://faq.dailymotion.com/hc/en-us/articles/4414693854738-Manage-player-integration-flagged-by-Heavy-Ad) .

+If player is flagged by Heavy Ad, Dailymotion throws an event `PLAYER_HEAVYADSINTERVENTION`.
+Using that event, Dailymotion Story will try to load the player again. **Loading again the player bypasses the heavy ad most of the time but not always**.

+Hence for the Dailymotion Story, we recommends always using two `PLAYER_ID` for `playerId` attribute.
+The second `PLAYER_ID` will be used for Heavy Ad Intervention.

+In the absence of a second `PLAYER_ID`, Dailymotion Story will instead load a universal player library i.e., [player.js](https://geo.dailymotion.com/libs/player.js) for Heavy Ad Intervention.

 ### Interstitial Ads:

 Web banners or banner ads can be added dynamically over a side in the fullscreen mode of the dailymotion story.
 It comes with a `close ad` button which lets you close the ad and play the video of the current slide.
 You can target any slide based on their indexes (starting from `0` ).
 Here is an example of showing interstitial ads for slides `3`,`5`,`7`,`...`.